-5. Develop the process and criteria for and oversee an annual evaluation of Board and Board Committee performance
+7. Develop the process and criteria for and oversee an annual evaluation of Board, Board Committee and individual Director performance

 Orientation of New Directors and Board Continuing Education

-7. Develop a comprehensive process to orient a new Director to the Corporation, its long-term strategy and Corporate Governance approach.
+9. Develop a comprehensive process to orient a new Director to the Corporation, its long-term strategy and Corporate Governance approach